 The Next Generation of LifelongLearningTeachers: CLIL lesson - History This is a CLIL activity I made up on my own for one of my classes.
 It's simple, funny, and easy to customize for different subjects (I will post a Geography version later on).
 It turned out to be motivating and successful, so I would rank it second in my CLIL experience, just after Dante's CLIL.
 Note: this lesson-plan fits any situation when you want to revise a range of topics you've already studied with your pupils.
-In my opinion, it won't work for introducing a new subject.
 As for us, we had been studying the fall of the Roman Empire, dealing with different populations: the Romans, the Huns, the Byzantines and the Lombards (Langobards). about 20 students - 12/13 years old subjects: History/Languages Pupils working in teams (4 teams, since we had studied 4 different populations) About 2 hours needed Instructions given in English - pupils can answer and discuss, when needed, both in English and in mother tongue.
 Materials: - for the first part (role play) 20 pieces of paper with one sentence each (English) Steps: 2) Are you in your groups?

 CLIL videos Why should CLIL teachers support learners to work actively with the input provided?
 Firstly, if learners are actively involved in thinking about the content and/or the language, they will reach a better understanding of both.
 If they re-organise or change input into another form, learners will process and comprehend input better.
 Tasks for guiding understanding might include, for example, changing information from a diagram into a text, or from a text into a picture or role-play.
 Secondly, if learners are helped to ‘scaffold’ their learning to understand the main points of lesson input, they will be understood better.
 Video In this clip, the teacher guides the learners to work actively with the input.
 CLIL Resources / Recursos AICLE English: Portals and Encyclopedias / Maths, Physics, Chemistry, Technology, etc / Natural Science, Biology, etc / Physical Education / Geography, History, Literature, Art, Philosophy, etc. Classroom language / lenguaje para el aula Classroom Language- stages in the lesson - pdf Classroom English PhrasesEAP Speaking - Language Les mots de la classe Videos, Podcasts, images, animaciones, etc. Google Videos Videopedia YouTube Edu Vimeo Teacher Tube Tes Teach The Naked Scientists Khan Academy Encyclopeadia Britannica Educational podcasts Visual dictionaryonline Wikimedia Commons Free Clip Art by Phillip Martin Shahi - A visual dictionary | pictures from Flicker, Google and Yahoo.
 Free Technology for teachers Some Tools Flash Saver - capture flash files, download flash files by a simple click Download VLC Media Player (to play any kind of audio or video)Brenden's Resource GeneratorAdd Subtitles to your Videos - Overstream / dotsubCreate Maps English Learning Resource Exchange for schools Tes.co.uk Wikipedia